jmwri/cmdbus/README.md

 ## Using the command bus
 ```
-from cmdbus import Bus, Command
+from cmdbus import cmdbus, Command

 class PrinterService:
     def print_text(text):